 And then Herman Webster Mudgett came to town.

-Herman Webster Mudgett, alias Dr. Henry Howard Holmes, has been called America’s first serial killer.
+Herman Webster Mudgett, alias Dr. Henry Howard Holmes, has been called America’s first serial killer (he confessed to twenty-seven).
 Holmes had first come to Fort Worth in 1893 to cheat Minnie Williams and her sister Annie out of their inheritance—two hundred feet of prime frontage on East 2nd Street downtown.
 (More about Holmes’s surreal career of murder and fraud can be read here and here and here and here.)

 Holmes was back in Fort Worth in 1894 when he defrauded Mrs. Carrie Pitezel.
 She was the wife of Benjamin Pitezel.
 Pitezel was Holmes’s accomplice in other fraud schemes.
 Holmes would later murder Pitezel.
 And be suspected of murdering three of the Pitezel children.
 And of planning to murder Mrs. Pitezel after getting as much of her money as he could.